 New connections and the enlargement of existing connections discharging storm water runoff to District canals shall be designed and installed to limit discharge from the drainage area served by the proposed connection.

-Gravity connections, the applicant must demonstrate that the proposed installation will limit storm water runoff to the volumetric equivalent of not more than 2 inches or depth over the area served including the upstream area for any 24-hour period from the 10-year frequency, 72-hour duration rainfall.
+Gravity connections, the applicant must demonstrate that the proposed installation will limit storm water runoff to the volumetric equivalent of not more than 2 inches of depth over the area served including the upstream area for any 24-hour period from the 25-year frequency, 24-hour duration rainfall.
+This requirement applies to any project which may alter the original citrus drainage characteristics of the land.
+The 2 inch discharge volume limitation from the redeveloped areas protects remaining existing uses within the affected watershed from negative impacts which may be caused by increases in run-off.
+Land use changes include the re-grading of land, projects which include filling and/ or constructing impervious areas, commercial, and industrial uses.

+Proposed project drainage calculations shall also address the maintenance of flood plain storage.
+Cut and fill calculations demonstrating that compensating storage volume is being created to offset and proposed fill in the flood plain shall be prepared by the design engineer registered and currently licensed to practice Civil Engineering in the State of Florida.
+The existing conditions shall be based on a topographic survey prepared and signed and sealed by a Surveyor registered and currently licensed to practice in the State of Florida.

 For drainage design purposes, the applicant may contact the District for information concerning canal tailwater elevations for use at the applicant’s own risk.
 The applicant is encouraged to contact the District concerning any decisions made on assumed tailwater stages in District canals prior to use of the tailwater elevation in any drainage analysis.